Aikohh/aikohh.github.io/source/pa-customization.md

 The first charge level (Stage 1) increases potency by 80%, while the second charge level (Stage 2) increases potency by 240%.
 There is still a no charge level that does normal damage if you do not ride Fredran long enough to reach the first charge level.

-This is a great option if you are engaging in fights that give you downtime to charge Fredran Riding, as even Stage 1 is higher damage than a fully charged [Wulfen Demolition](#wulfen-demolition).
+This is a great option if you are engaging in fights that give you plenty of downtime to charge Fredran Riding, as even Stage 1 is higher damage than a fully charged [Wulfen Demolition](#wulfen-demolition).

 ### Type 2